nabeel-oz/qlik-py-tools/docs/Prophet.md

 You should have completed the installation instructions in the master README.md.

-This sample app can be used as a template for the instructions below.
+The sample app can be used as a template for the instructions below.

 Firstly, you need to set up your Qlik data model with a forecasting calendar.
 These instructions work with daily and monthly forecasts, but should teach you enough to build a sub daily forecast as well.

 In your load script add a section for the Forecast Calendar and copy the script below.
-You'll need to replace ACCIDENTDATE with your key date field, and replace the ACCIDENT table with the relevant table in your data model.
+You'll need to replace `ACCIDENTDATE` with your key date field, and replace the `ACCIDENT` table with the relevant table in your data model.

 ```
 // Here we set the maximum number of years to be forecasted